"Your first duty as a researcher is to get the facts right. Your second duty is to tell readers where the facts came from." --Kate Turabian

 Use the N format for footnotes/endnotes, and B for a bibliographic entry.
 Some of the major differences between the formats are:

-The following examples of the most commons types of citations are taken/adapted directly from the 17th edition of the Chicago manual.
+The following examples of the most commons types of citations are taken/adapted from the 17th edition of the Chicago manual.
 For additional examples, consult chapter 14 (pages 741-890) or the online Chicago Quick Guide.

 You may activate the closed-captioning on this video, if desired.
 A transcript of this video is also provided below.